Nifty255/DraftTwitchViewers/GameData/DraftTwitchViewers/README.md

 - Rescue your viewers or take them on tours with DTV modified Career Mode Contracts!

 TODO
-	Reimplement right-click on button to draft,  The default action for right clicking is to draft with any job.
-	After 5 failures, instead of destroying, pause for a time and try again
+	After 5 failures, maybe automatically clear the list and try again??? need to clear drafted list and try again